MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/crt-alphabetical-function-reference.md

 ---
 # CRT Alphabetical Function Reference

 The C Run-Time (CRT) Library reference documentation is arranged alphabetically by routine.
-To find a CRT routine based on functionality, see [Run-Time Routines by Category](../../c-runtime-library/run-time-routines-by-category.md).
+To find a CRT routine based on functionality, see [Universal C runtime routines by category](../../c-runtime-library/run-time-routines-by-category.md).

 ## A